cesbrandt/canvas-javascript-syntaxHighlighter/README.md

 # canvas-javascript-syntaxHighlighter
-This is a userscript designed to replace with Canvas LMS "HTML Editor" with an Ace Editor (https://ace.c9.io/).
+This is a userscript designed to replace with Canvas LMS "HTML Editor" with an Ace Editor (https://ace.c9.io/) and using JS-Beautify (https://beautifier.io/) to format the code.

 #### Table of Contents
 - [Changelog](#changelog)